Seanzy/Springboard/README.md

 You can restrict the results to a single file or directory using git diff -r HEAD path/to/file, where the path to the file is relative to where you are (for example, the path from the root directory of the repository).

 We will explore other uses of -r and HEAD in the next chapter.

+Git log for history of a file

+git show <first 6 digits of hash>

+git annotate <file>